 Always breathe through your nose!

-One very important reason for breathing through your nose has to do with maintaining the correct balance of oxygen and carbon dioxide in our blood.
+One essential reason for breathing through your nose is maintaining the correct balance of oxygen and carbon dioxide in our blood.

 What changes first: The breath or your emotions?

 Almost everyone is intuitively aware of a connection between breathing and emotion.
 We know that when we are agitated and anxious, our breath is rapid and shallow and that when we’re relaxed and content, our breath is slow and deep.